open-dis/open-dis.org/README.md

 # Developers

+## Don McGregor

+Don McGregor is a software developer at the Naval Postgraduate School.
+He created the Open-DIS project after becoming annoyed at the lack of an open source implementation.
+He is primarily to blame for the Java implementation.

 ## John Grant

 John Grant is a former developer for the Delta3D game engine who has now gone on to grab some of the filthy lucre offered by private industry.
 He specified much of the C++ code interface and integrated Open-DIS into the Delta3D game engine.